 Science in the News is pleased to announce the 2018 Fall Lecture Series!
 Every week, a group of Harvard graduate or medical students present current information and ongoing research within a particular field – and we’d like to invite you to join the discussion!
 Our seminars are free and open to audience members of any age and background.

 All fall lectures will be held on Wednesday evenings in Armenise Auditorium at Harvard Medical School from 7 to 9:00 p.m.
 Please see the directions link above for instructions on how to access Armenise Auditorium (in Goldenson Hall) and the lecture hall, located at 200 Longwood Ave in Boston.

-This year’s series will feature nine lectures:
+This semester’s series will feature eight lectures:

 To watch previous seminars from this season and previous seasons, check out our archives!